tishe-makinde/Black-Hat-Hackers/README.md

 ## Black Hat Hackers
-Created an app that verifies the authenticity of a social media post, given an image or url.
+Created an app called "**Trustify**" that verifies the authenticity of a media article/post, given an image or url.

 ## Table of Contents
 -[About the project]

 -[Team Members]

 -[Tech stack]

 -[Features]

 -[Getting started]

 -[Usage]

 ## About the Project